 In Section 3, we introduce a heuristic algorithm for efficiently constructing one good projection order wrt. to the relevant measures on the projection phase.
 This is done without trying all relevant projection orders.
+In fact, it cannot be avoided constructing several alternatives for the projection of each variable, but the number of such construction steps in our algorithm is only quadratic in contrast to exponential in the number of variables.
 We reuse our example database from Section 2 to show two facts: First, our heuristic algorithm yields projection orders that are statistically significantly close to optimal.
 Second, the overhead originating from constructing the good projection order is negligible while the gain is immense.

-In Section 4 we finally summarize and evaluate our results.
+In Section 4 we conclude our contribution by summarizing and evaluating our results.